sayanarijit/RESTEasyCLI/docs/files_explained.md

 ## 5. Saved requests file

-This file stored information of all the requests saved for re-use purpose.
+This file stores information of all the requests saved for re-use purpose.
 Along with manual updates, this file also gets updated automatically by *recli* when we use `-s` or `--save` option to save a request.
 This file in YAML format looks like this:

 ### Minimal parameters